dijkhuist/Early-Performance-Prediction-Machine-Learning-in-Soccer/README.md

    -Soccer Notebook to predict on Energy Expenditure in powercategory.ipynb

   Machine Learning Models\
-  folder: app=>pickeled_models => all generated machine models (sometimes in rar because the limit of github, please extract to use)
+  folder: app=>pickled_models => all generated machine models (sometimes in rar because the limit of github, please extract to use)

 -